Telemedicine Now Possible in India – Guidelines for Practice Released by Ministry of Health

 In case the RMP is transmitting the prescription directly to a pharmacy, he/ she must ensure explicit consent of the patient that entitles him/her to get the medicines dispensed from any pharmacy of his/ her choice

-Duties and Responsibilites of a RMP in GENERAL Medical Ethics, Data Privacy & Confidentiaility
+Duties and Responsibilities of a RMP in GENERAL Medical Ethics, Data Privacy & Confidentiality

 - Principles of medical ethics, including professional norms for protecting patient privacy and confidentiality as per IMC Act shall be binding and must be upheld and practiced.